telerik/ajax-docs/controls/datepicker/functionality/using-shared-radcalendar.md

 ---
 title: Using shared RadCalendar
-page_title: Using shared RadCalendar | RadDatePicker for ASP.NET AJAX Documentation
+page_title: Using shared RadCalendar - RadDatePicker
-description: Using shared RadCalendar
+description: Check our Web Forms article about Using shared RadCalendar.
 slug: datepicker/functionality/using-shared-radcalendar
 tags: using,shared,radcalendar
 published: True